SammyLin/redactor-rails/README.md

 This gem bundles Redactor version 9.1.4 which is the most recent version as of September 10, 2013.
 Check [Redactor's changelog](http://imperavi.com/redactor/log/) for further updates.

+## Ruby version

+We're currently working on updating to Rails 4.x with newest Ruby version.
+Until next release, this version dosen't work with Ruby > 2.0.0 .

+Ensure you have Ruby version < 2.0.0 installed

 ## Installation

 Add this line to your application's Gemfile: